 APPLY TODAY!
 Students interested in becoming GCC Ambassadors should apply online by clicking the link HERE.
 You will be contacted by the CISS to schedule an interview to discuss your candidacy.

 This program offers the unique opportunity for trained international student volunteers to present during one of your lectures, on a topic that is relevant to your curriculum.
-For example, a student connector from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class.
+For example, a GCC ambassador from Brazil could provide a first-hand perspective on Brazil’s economy and culture to an economics class or a panel of international students could speak about business culture in their home countries in a GB class.
 Please consider this possibility when working on your fall syllabus.

-• A student from Ecuador presented in an advanced Spanish language class on Ecuadorian slang, politics, and culture and led an engaging discussion with students on those topics.
+- A student from Ecuador presentated in an advanced Spanish language class on Ecuadorian slang, politics, and culture and led an engaging discussion.

-• A panel of students from Vietnam, Brazil, Bolivia, and China facilitated a lesson and conversation about non-verbal communication styles across cultures.
+- A panel of students from Vietnam, Brazil, Bolivia, and China facilitated a conversation about non-verbal communication styles across cultures in PS351 "Nonverbal Behavior and Judging Others"

 Do you work frequently with international students?
-Are you interested in hearing from an international student perspective?
+Are you interested in hearing from about international student perspectives?
 GCC works for you, too!